 - The infamous great white shark dives 3,300 feet underwater and gets up to 3.34 tons and 23 feet long.

 You may be wondering what the largest fish in the world is and where you can find it.
+So who is the biggest fish in the ocean?
 We have considered all the types of fish falling into the Chondrichthyes and the Osteichthyes groups alive on earth.
 That’s over 28,000 species.
 We have not looked at extinct fish, such as the Placodermi group, where the Dunkleosteus and the Titanichthys may have weighed more than 3.5 tons.
 Based on these criteria, here are the 10 biggest fish in the world.

 #10 Hoodwinker Sunfish